 My doubts lie in: What is it even about?
 Who Ryu talking to?
 What is he doing?
 Who is he fighting?
 Does it have anything to do with _anything_?

 I haven’t played any of the modern Ninja Gaiden games, but from a quick look it appears what are known as “Fiends” in English are called 魔神 in Japanese.
 This would be transcribed as “majin” and pronounced “mah-jeen”.
-This is a pretty common word to see in games and entertainment and has a bunch of different possible translations – it usually refers to a powerful supernatural being with god-like qualities.
-In fact, if you’re a regular Legends of Localization reader you might even recognize this term as what was used in the creepy Sonic CD secret screen!
+This is a pretty common word to see in games and entertainment (here it is in Final Fantasy VI, for example) and has a bunch of different possible translations – it usually refers to a powerful supernatural being with god-like qualities.

-As for the second question, rather than just put a basic text translation of Ninja Gaiden X here, I decided to subtitle the entire game here:
+As for the second question, rather than just put a basic text translation of Ninja Gaiden X here, I decided to subtitle the entire game:

 Just for quick reference, the game’s script goes something like: